-Recall that $N$ is a fixed positive integer (i.e. the ``$N$" in ``$\mathfrak{sl}(N)$".)
-For an MOY graph $\Gamma$ with a marking, cut it open at the marked points.
-This gives a collection of marked MOY graphs, each of which is a star-shaped neighborhood of a vertex in $G$ and is marked only at the endpoints.
+Recall that $N$ is a fixed positive integer.
+(It is the ``$N$" in ``$\mathfrak{sl}(N)$".)
+For a MOY graph $\Gamma$ with a marking, cut it at its marked points.
+This gives a collection of marked MOY graphs, each of which is a star-shaped neighborhood of a vertex in $G$ and is marked only at its endpoints.
 (If an edge of $\Gamma$ has two or more marked points, then some of these pieces may be oriented arcs from one marked point to another.
 In this case, we consider such an arc as a neighborhood of an additional vertex of valence $2$ in the middle of that arc.)

 Let $v$ be a vertex of $\Gamma$ with coloring and marking around it given as in Figure \ref{general-MOY-vertex}.
 Set $m=i_1+i_2+\cdots +i_k = j_1+j_2+\cdots +j_l$ (the width of $v$.)
 Define

 Write $\mathbb{X}=\mathbb{X}_1\cup\cdots\cup \mathbb{X}_k$ and $\mathbb{Y}=\mathbb{Y}_1\cup\cdots\cup \mathbb{Y}_l$.
 Denote by $X_j$ the $j$-th elementary symmetric polynomial in $\mathbb{X}$ and by $Y_j$ the $j$-th elementary symmetric polynomial in $\mathbb{Y}$.
 For $j=1,\dots,m$, define